The Deebot Neo 2.0 Plus robot vac is exclusive to Aldi and the Ecovacs website

 vacuuming and mopping function

-automatic carpet recognition
+automatic carpet and step recognition

 claimed 180-minute battery life